 Care and Joy List and Prayer Team

-This care and joy list is updated weekly and available for you to pick up at the information table on Sundays, to pray for National’s church family.
+This care and joy list is updated weekly and distributed by email to those who wish to pray for National’s church family.
 Contact the NPC Care Office if you would like to receive prayer, and if you would like your name included on the list.
 All prayer requests are shared with our Prayer Team.

 Military Ministry provides fellowship opportunities to active duty military, reservists, and their families; retired military and families; civilian employees of the military; and all others who identify with the military: raised in military family, spouses, etc. Meetings and events are may be found on our event calendar.

 IONA: expert advice for older adults and their families